haoxinzhou/haoxinzhou.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: "Incoming Assistant Professor of Physics, UMass Amherst"
+subtitle: "Incoming Assistant Professor of Physics, University of Massachusetts Amherst"

 profile:
   align: right